wpvault-cloud/wp-vault-plugin/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same proprietary license as the project.
+By contributing, you agree that your contributions will be licensed under the same GPLv2 or later license as the project.
 See [LICENSE](LICENSE) for details.

 ## Questions?

 - Open an issue for discussion
-- Email: dev@wpvault.io
+- Email: dev@wpvault.cloud
 - Check existing documentation

 Thank you for contributing to WP Vault! 🎉